kampute/http-client/README.md

   mechanisms to fit specific application needs.

 - **Dynamic Request Customization:**
-  Offers the capability to define headers and properties scoped to specific request blocks, allowing for temporary changes that do not affect the global configuration.
+  Offers the capability to define request headers and properties scoped to specific request blocks, allowing for temporary changes that do not affect the global configuration.
 Scoped headers and properties ensure that modifications are contextually isolated, enhancing maintainability and reducing the risk of configuration errors during runtime.

 - **Custom Error Handling and Exception Management:**
   Converts HTTP response errors into detailed, meaningful exceptions, streamlining the process of interpreting API-specific errors with the aid of a customizable